derf/travelynx/README.md

 * Create the database: `sudo -u postgres createdb -O travelynx travelynx`
 * Copy `examples/travelynx.conf` to the application root directory (the one in which `index.pl` resides) and configure it
-* Initialize the database: `perl index.pl database migrate`
+* Initialize the database: `carton exec perl index.pl database migrate`

 Your server also needs to be able to send mail.
 Set up your MTA of choice and make sure that the sendmail binary can be used for outgoing mails.
 Mail